 RTI Card Importer

-This (Windows only) utility creates a ptm from an image tree.
+This (Windows only and .net required as above) utility creates a ptm from an image tree.
 It manages the process of combining the configuration file for the dome and the images captured for a specify object.
-Download (Windows)
+Documentation download here.
+Download

 John Cupitt has optimised the ptmfitter to use multiple cores and less memory – resulting in a good speed-up for creating PTMs.
 It can fit 76 D800 36Mpixel images in 50s.
 At the moment it is incompatible with RTIbuilder but we’re working on it Download Win64 version